 The Service Advisor Apprenticeship Programme Covers:

-We know that the transport and motor sectors have a lot to offer.
+We know that the transport/logistics and motor sectors have a lot to offer.
 Aside from the excitement, variety, problem-solving and technology involved, both sectors are in high demand and so provide good long-term job prospects.

 The motor industry employs 823,000 people and contributes £18.6 billion to the UK economy.